 A One Size Fits All Approach Does Not Work

-The Assessment helps you develop what I call "Level 10" mental toughness.
+The Assessment helps you develop "Level 10" mental toughness.
 Level 10 is the highest level of mental strength and helps take you closer to your God-given potential.

-It takes 10 minutes for a person to complete the assessment, and then we work on acknowledging your strengths and overcoming your core weaknesses with an individualized plan.
+It only takes about 10 minutes for a person to complete the assessment.
+Then, we work on acknowledging your strengths and overcoming your core weaknesses with an individualized mental toughness plan.

 One Simple Illustration That Shows How We Are Different

-Having exceptional "mental toughness phrases" for tough patches in races and workouts helps others reach their God-given potential.
+Having exceptional "mental toughness phrases" for tough patches in races and workouts helps you reach your God-given potential.

-Sometimes the phrase is a Scripture; other times, it's a quote from a famous athlete the person respects; still, other times, it's a phrase the athlete comes up with themselves, or it's a combination of all of the above.
+Sometimes, the phrase is a Scripture; other times, it's a quote from a famous athlete the person respects; other times, it's a phrase the athlete comes up with themselves, or it's a combination of all of the above.

-Being a faith-based school, I focus our discussion on specific Scriptures to help individuals get through their training and racing tough spots.
-The feedback I receive is that the Scriptures help the athlete push through the challenging areas of training and racing.
+Since I coach at a faith-based school, I focus our discussion on specific Scriptures to help individuals get through their training and racing tough spots.
+I receive feedback that the Scriptures help the athlete push through the challenging areas of training and racing.

 As a side note, mental toughness preparation through running and racing translates into character building that lasts a lifetime if done well, especially in high school when there is still an openness to breaking through significant life barriers.